Creating a Bot Account

 Now that you have an application created, you'll be able to add a brand new bot account to it.

-Head on over to the bot page of your application by clicking on Bot in the left panel.
-From there, click on the Add Bot button at the top right of the page.
+Head on over to the bot page of your application by clicking on Bot

-Bot Page
+Add Bot

 Then confirm the creation of the bot account.